linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 05 Off the Banks Balance Sheet/Chapter 10 Off-Balance Sheet Banking Contingent Claims Products.md

 # How a Swap Works?

 Suppose we have two firms.
-Firm A is a bank with  $150 million of loans that promise a floating interest rate of prime plus 25 basis points, financed with$ 150 million of 10-year bonds promising fixed  $10\%$  interest rate.
-Firm B is an S&L with $150 million of fixed-rate mortgages financed with short-term MMFs (money market funds) and CDs with interest rates indexed to the T-bill rate.
+Firm A is a bank with  \$150 million of loans that promise a floating interest rate of prime plus 25 basis points, financed with\$ 150 million of 10-year bonds promising fixed  $10\%$  interest rate.
+Firm B is an S&L with \$150 million of fixed-rate mortgages financed with short-term MMFs (money market funds) and CDs with interest rates indexed to the T-bill rate.
 Each institution is exposed to interest rate risk that it wishes to hedge.

 We could now arrange a \(150 million, 10-year interest rate swap between the bank and the S&L. The swap may be structured as follows.
 The S&L agrees to pay the bank a fixed rate of \(150 million, for 10 years.
 In return, the bank agrees to make the S&L a floating-rate payment at 2.5 basis points above prime, on a \)150 million principal.
 In this way the bank and the S&L have effectively exchanged their liabilities.
 Each has now hedged its interest rate exposure since the fixed-rate liability more closely matches the S&L's fixed-rate assets, whereas the floating-rate liability more closely matches the bank's floating-rate assets.
 Figure 10.7 depicts this arrangement.